Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                                  [project_path]

     positional arguments:
       project_path          Path of the project folder.
-If none is given the current directory is used.
+If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --ptt_path PTT_PATH, -p PTT_PATH
                             The path of .ptt annotation folder.
-      --gff_path GFF_PATH, -g GFF_PATH
-                            The path of gff annotation folder.
       --proteinID_strains PROTEINID_STRAINS [PROTEINID_STRAINS ...], -s PROTEINID_STRAINS [PROTEINID_STRAINS ...]
                             This is for assigning protein Id which you want to predict.
 In order to retrieve the data from STRING and Pubmed, you also have to assign the similar reference.
-                            For example, if you want to run all proteins in Staphylococcus aureus HG003, you can assign the it like Staphylococcus_aureus_HG003.ptt:Staphylococcus_au
+                            For example, if you want to run all proteins in Staphylococcus aureus HG003, there is no
+                            Staphylococcus aureus HG003 in STRING database.
+                            However, there is Staphylococcus aureus 8325 which is highly similar with Staphylococcus aureus HG003.
+                            Therefore, we can use it as reference. you can assign the it like Staphylococcus_aureus_HG003.ptt:Staphyloco
-                            reus_HG003:"Staphylococcus aureus
+                            ccus_aureus_HG003:"Staphylococcus aureus
                             8325":"Staphylococcus aureus". or Staphylococcus_aureu
                             s_HG003.ptt:Staphylococcus_aureus_HG003:"93061":"Staph
                             ylococcus aureus". or Staphylococcus_aureus_HG003.ptt: